nicholasroether4308/kafka-rewind/README.md

 # kafka-rewind

-_kafka-rewind_ is a tool that allows you to reset the offset of the kafka trigger(s) of an AWS lambda to an earlier time, such that it can re-consume earlier events for testing.
+**kafka-rewind** is a tool that allows you to reset the offset of the kafka trigger(s) of an AWS lambda to an earlier time, such that it can re-consume earlier events for testing.

-To achieve this, _kafka-rewind_ takes a lambda name and a date.
-It will retrieve the metadata for the associated triggers, disable them, update their kafka offset, and then reenable them. _kafka-rewind_ will also automatically obtain the correct Kafka credentials from the Secrets Manager.
+To achieve this, kafka-rewind takes a lambda name and a date.
+It will retrieve the metadata for the associated triggers, disable them, update their kafka offset, and then reenable them. kafka-rewind will also automatically obtain the correct Kafka credentials from the Secrets Manager.

 ## Installation guide

-To install _kafka-rewind_, first, make sure you have the otto-ec npm registry configured.
+To install kafka-rewind, first, make sure you have the otto-ec npm registry configured.

 ### Configuring the otto-ec npm registry